Ap Csa 2022 Frq 4 Data

 Provided Code

-+1 Accesses all elements of grid (nested loops)
++1 Traverses all elements of grid with no bounds errors

 public void repopulate()